cleverdumb/sandLang/doc.md

 `[alias]` map to the type of the element

 Non-static properties are copied with default values to the new cell

+### Other features
+- Global sets are automatically added to all atoms defined after the definition of the global set.
+They are defined with `global [symbol] <Name1, Name2, Name3, ...>`.
+Similar to definition section in an atom, the names can be replaced by `^[alias]`

 ### Examples
 #### Sand